Data Visualization Studio

 Data Viz Studio is a space where students and faculty discover how to present their data in beautiful and meaningful ways.
 Come for consultations, workshops, and group or individual tutorials on all things covering data visualization, design, interaction, and communicating information graphically.

-During the Fall 2020 semester, Data Viz Studio will operate as a lecture capture space for faculty and instructors as they create content for online learning.
+During the Spring 2021 semester, Data Viz Studio will operate as a lecture capture space for faculty and instructors as they create content for online learning.
 This service will be available by appointment only.
 No walk-ins will be accepted.

-If you plan to use Studios Network services during the Fall 2020 semester, please review the policies listed below before coming to the library.
+If you plan to use Studios Network services during the Spring 2021 semester, please review the policies listed below before coming to the library.

 - A PC computer loaded with popular data visualization and graphic design software